L061N/Login-custom-overlays/README.md

 ## Credits & Thanks

-Thanks to **Wotever** for making [SimHub](https://www.simhubdash.com/download-2/), such a powerful and essential piece of sim-racing software.
+Thanks to **Wotever** for making [SimHub](https://www.simhubdash.com/download-2/).
+It is such a powerful and essential piece of sim-racing software.
 Consider [buying a license](https://www.simhubdash.com/get-a-license/) to support him.

-Thanks to **Romainrob** for making the excellent [iRacing Extra Properties](https://www.simhubdash.com/community-2/dashboard-templates/romainrobs-collection/) plugin and his collection of overlays on which mine are built from.
+Thanks to **Romainrob** for making the excellent [iRacing Extra Properties](https://www.simhubdash.com/community-2/dashboard-templates/romainrobs-collection/) plugin and his collection of overlays which mines are built on.
 Consider [donating to him](https://www.paypal.com/paypalme/Romainrob8045) too.

 The overlays in this collection are made by **benofficial2**.
 If you like them, consider following me on: